ranjotdharni/chemistreams-2.0/README.md

 ## Spotify Embeds

-Navigate to *Spotify* and find a track, album, playlist, artist, podcast, or audiobook that you want to send in your chat.
+Navigate to *Spotify* and find a track, album, playlist, artist, podcast, or audiobook that you want to send in your Chat.
 Click the three dots icon on the
 Spotify resource and hover over the *Share* option.
 Click *Copy Link* from the menu that pops up to get the link to the resource.

 ![Spotify Share Screenshot][spotifyShareScreenshot]